coleenquadros/configuration/docs/app-sre/sop/sentry-interrupt-catcher-activities.md

 Sentry projects are associated to a team in sentry, and members of a team are able to access all data in all projects associated with that sentry team.
 We have sentry configured such that users are only able to see projects that are associated to the teams where they have membership.
 This is done to keep team/project data isolated from other teams since we are managing a shared instance used by multiple teams.

 Creation of sentry teams, projects, and users are all handled through app-interface.
-If a user attempts to log into sentry using SSO without creating a necessary configuration in app-interface they will be deleted the next time the integration is run.
+If a user attempts to log into sentry without creating a necessary configuration in app-interface then their account will be deleted the next time the integration is run.

+Sentry is configured to use Single Sign-On via Github OAuth.
+Any mention of SSO in this document refers to this type of setup and only this setup.

 ## URLs